Cyclone Oli

-Severe Tropical Cyclone Oli was the first severe tropical cyclone within the South Pacific basin since Cyclone Gene in 2008.

-At least one person was killed by large swells produced by the storm in French Polynesia.
+Severe Tropical Cyclone Oli marked the first occurrence of a severe tropical cyclone within the South Pacific basin since Cyclone Gene in 2008.
+The cyclone formed out of a tropical disturbance on 29 January 2010 and was designated as Tropical Cyclone 12P on 1 February.
+After passing through the northern Cook Islands, it turned southeast through French Polynesia, causing severe damage in the Austral Islands.
+At least one person was killed by large swells produced by the storm on the island of Tubuai.
+The storm caused at least US$70 million worth of damage.

 Meteorological history

-Severe Tropical Cyclone Oli was first identified by the Fiji Meteorological Service (FMS) early on January 29.
+Severe Tropical Cyclone Oli was first identified by the Fiji Meteorological Service (FMS) early on 29 January.
 In their first advisory on the system, the FMS designated the system as Tropical Disturbance 07F and centered roughly 700 km, (430 mi) north-west of Suva, Fiji.
 The following day, the Joint Typhoon Warning Center (JTWC) began monitoring the disturbance as an area of mid-level convection.
 Satellite imagery depicted a developing low-level circulation center within the system as it moved within a region of moderate wind shear.
-Later on January 30, convective banding features developed along the periphery of the system as it moved eastward in response to a subtropical ridge to the north.
-Around 0900 UTC on January 31, the FMS upgraded the disturbance to a tropical depression.
+Later on 30 January, convective banding features developed along the periphery of the system as it moved eastward in response to a subtropical ridge to the north.
+Around 0900 UTC on 31 January, the FMS upgraded the disturbance to a tropical depression.
 Shortly thereafter, the JTWC issued a Tropical Cyclone Formation Alert (TCFA) on the system, stating that the system was likely to develop into a tropical storm within 24 to 48 hours.
 Early the next day, the JTWC declared that the depression had intensified into a tropical storm and classified it as Tropical Cyclone 12P.

 Preparations

 Cook Islands

-Late on January 31, RSMC Nadi placed the islands of Pukapuka, Nassau and Suwarrow under a tropical cyclone alert, whilst a strong wind warning was put in place for the rest of the Northern Cook Islands.
+Late on 31 January, RSMC Nadi placed the islands of Pukapuka, Nassau and Suwarrow under a tropical cyclone alert, whilst a strong wind warning was put in place for the rest of the Northern Cook Islands.
 Early the next day, RSMC Nadi cancelled the alert for Pukapuka and Nassau, whilst placing Suwarrow island under a tropical cyclone warning.
 However the warning was cancelled later that day, after Oli had moved away.

 Tahiti

 Prior to Oli's arrival, roughly 3,400 people were evacuated from low-lying, coastal areas in Tahiti and the surrounding islands.
-As the storm bypassed Tahiti and nearby islands on February 4 and 5, the local government declared a red alert as winds up to 195 km/h (120 mph) impacted the region.
+As the storm bypassed Tahiti and nearby islands on 4 and 5 February, the local government declared a red alert as winds up to 195 km/h (120 mph) impacted the region.
 Numerous structures were damaged across the islands and several people were injured.
 Numerous power and telephone lines were knocked out, hampering communication on the affected islands.